Workshops and Seminars

 It addressed Texas and national teaching standards that examine the relationships among religion, philosophy, and culture and the development of major world religions.
 Webinars covered South Asian religious traditions of Hinduism, Islam, Buddhism, and Sikhism.
 You can access the recordings for the webinar sessions by clicking on the links:

 These presentations have been designed by religious studies specialists to provide educators with information and tools to South Asia’s major religious traditions.
-The presentations will cover historical emergence as well as important ideas and practices that emerged out of them.
-CPE will be issued for each webinar separately—you do not have to attend all of the webinars.
-Registration is required (you can register up to the starting time of each webinar; only one registration is needed).
-Register now!
+The presentations covered historical emergence as well as important ideas and practices that emerged out of them.

 Gandhi and Images of Nonviolence